 “She helps everyone,” she said.
 “It has been fun for me to see her as a student gain confidence.
 It has been great to see her grades get better every year.
 She worked hard and was really dedicated.”

 Lizbeity didn’t choose those traits when she gave advice to other students.
-Instead she chose “be happy.”
+Instead, she chose “be happy.”

-everything you hard,” she said.
+“Get good grades because your life won’t be as meaningful if you keep on bringing down on everything you hard,” she said.
 “Work hard.
 Respect everybody you meet.
 You just don’t know what other people are going through.”

 “Boys & Girls Clubs of America’s Youth of the Year recognition is the highest honor a Club member can achieve,” Bayles said.
 “The Youth of the Year program celebrates youth who have overcome enormous odds and demonstrated exceptional character and accomplishments.
 These deserving young people are recognized for service to their club and community, academic performance and contributions to their family.
 Youth of the Year honorees are shining examples and living proof that great futures start at Boys & Girls Clubs.”